danielacatelan/ILLP-Loop_Perforation/README.md

-# ILLP-Loop_Perforation
+## ILLP-Loop_Perforation
-Instruction Level Loop Perforation
+ **Abstract:** Instruction Level Loop Perforation

-The use of approximate computing (AC) has drawn the attention of software and processor designers by offering techniques ranging from the application level to the circuit level.
-CA techniques offer application acceleration, power dissipation savings and reduced memory consumption at the cost of inaccurate results.

-A widely known AC technique is loop piercing (LP), which aims to reduce the amount of computational work by skipping loop iterations.

-This project introduces an instruction-level loop piercing (ILLP) approach that relies on approximate hardware instructions.

-The procedure addresses the tradeoff between accuracy and physical efficiency when using the loop drilling technique with a rough increment.

-We've extended the ACCEPT compiler and SPIKE simulator workflows to generate and simulate applications with ILLP.

-From a set of ten general-purpose applications, we evaluated the technique by comparing results for accuracy, number of instructions, execution time, and cycles with baseline code (no approximation optimizations) and compiler loop drilling.
-ACCEPT.

-Our technique (ILLP) achieves a reduction of $27.35$\% in the number of instructions for the DIJKSTRA application (perforation degree=$2$).
-Punching the loop in the ACCEPT compiler saw a $7.74\%$ increase in the number of instructions for DIJKSTRA applications as well.
-The ILLP saw a $15.16\%$ reduction in the number of cycles (drilling grade=$1$) for the FLOYD application.

-We provide the ten applications used in this project, separated by folders for each application.
-Each application presents source files for simulation with ILLP and AS.
+  > The use of approximate computing (AC) has drawn the attention of software and processor designers by offering techniques ranging from the application level to the circuit level.
+AC techniques offer application acceleration, energy savings, and a reduced memory footprint at the cost of inaccurate results.
+A widely used AC technique is loop perforation (LP), which aims to reduce computational work by skipping loop iterations.
+This paper presents an Instruction-Level Loop Perforation (ILLP) approach that relies on approximate hardware instructions.
+The procedure addresses the trade-off between accuracy and physical efficiency when using the loop perforation technique with a rough increment.
+We have extended the ACCEPT compiler and SPIKE simulator workflows to generate and simulate applications with ILLP.
+From a set of thirteen general-purpose applications, we evaluated the technique by comparing the results of accuracy, number of instructions, number of cycles, and energy consumption, with a baseline code (no approximations in the code) and the loop perforation from the ACCEPT compiler.
+We adopted Prof5, a RISC-V profiler tool, to collect application performance information.
+Our technique, ILLP, achieves a 74.61$% reduction in the number of instructions for the PI application, a 51.40% reduction in the number of cycles for the FFT application, and 74.49% energy savings for the PI application.
+Compared to the ACCEPT technique, our technique achieved a runtime cycle improvement of up to 46.67$%.

 For contact:
 Daniela Luiza Catelan